BYU-ITC-210/BYU-ITC-210.github.io/HW6-Regex.md

 title: "Homework 6: Regular Expressions"
 ---

+***

 *20 points possible.
 4 questions, 5 points per question.*

+***

 In this exercise you will practice composing regular expressions.
-In each instance, make sure this is your own work though you may share strategies with your peers.
+Make sure this is your own work though you may share strategies with your peers.

 ### Objectives